nim-lang/Nim/doc/manual_experimental.rst

   proc `=deepCopy`(x: T): T

-This mechanism will be used by most data structures that support shared memory like channels to implement thread safe automatic memory management.
+This mechanism will be used by most data structures that support shared memory, like channels, to implement thread safe automatic memory management.

 The builtin `deepCopy` can even clone closures and their environments.
 See the documentation of `spawn <#parallel-amp-spawn-spawn-statement>`_ for details.